-The University has a special interest in assuring that students refrain from academic misconduct, respect the safety and welfare of members of the University community, and protect its institutional integrity and resources.
+The University has a special interest in assuring that all students refrain from academic and non-academic misconduct, respect the safety and welfare of members of both the University and broader communities, and protect its institutional integrity and resources.
 The standards for student conduct and the means of enforcement set forth in the Instrument are adopted in furtherance of University interests and serve to supplement, rather than substitute, for the enforcement of the civil and criminal law applicable at large.
 Therefore it is not double jeopardy for the University to sanction conduct that is also sanctioned under local, state, or federal law.

 For more information, see the Instrument of Student Judicial Governance.